-All non-current physical assets are measured initially at cost and subsequently revalued at fair value less accumulated depreciation and impairment.
+All non-current physical assets are measured initially at cost and subsequently revalued at fair value less accumulated depreciation and accumulated impairment loss.
 Where an asset is acquired for no or nominal cost, the cost is its fair value at the date of acquisition.
 Assets transferred as part of a merger / machinery of government are transferred at their carrying amount.